Battle of Aleppo (2012–2016): 2015: War of attrition

 In early January, the rebels recaptured the Majbal (sawmills) area of al-Brej and captured the southern entrance of the stone quarries known as al-Misat, forcing government troops to retreat to the north.
 Rebels also seized the Manasher al-Brej area.
 They tried to advance and take control of al-Brej Hill, with which they could seize the military supply road running between Aleppo Central Prison and the Handarat and al-Mallah areas.
 At the end of January, the rebels took control over some positions in al-Brej Hill.

 In mid-February, the Syrian Arab Army and its allies launched a major offensive in the northern Aleppo countryside, with the aim of cutting the last rebel supply routes into the city, and relieving the rebel siege of the Shi'a-majority towns Zahra'a and Nubl to the northwest of Aleppo.
 They quickly captured several villages, but bad weather conditions and an inability to call up reinforcements stalled the government offensive.
 A few days later, the rebels launched a counter-offensive, retaking two of four positions they had lost to Syrian government forces.

 On 9 March, opposition forces launched an assault on Handarat, north of Aleppo, after reportedly noticing confusion in the ranks of Syrian government troops after the February fighting.
 Opposition sources said the rebels had captured 40–50% of the village, or possibly even 75%, while the Army remained in control of the northern portion of Handarat.
 In contrast, a Syrian Army source stated they still controlled 80% of Handarat.
 On 18 March, after almost 10 days of fighting, the Syrian Army had fully expelled the rebels from Handarat, and re-established control of the village.

-Rebel forces use tunnel bombs under the Al-Hatab Square, in preparation for an assault on government troops in April 2015.
+Rebel forces use tunnel bombs under Al-Hatab Square, in preparation for an assault on government troops in April 2015.